 If it were me in your shoes, I would not move forward with anything else, or speak to anyone at the Michael Scott firm, until speaking with an experienced collection defense attorney in Texas.
 The consults are typically free, so you get information and additional things to consider at no cost.
 This is just wise to do.

 Will you need to spend money on the attorney?
 Yup.
 But with the potential to save 5 plus years of payments that will triple the amount you originally owed, that is what I would encourage you to consider.
 Let me know in a comment reply if you want me to email you some contact info for the type of attorney you should call and consult with.
 Also let me know the closest city to you.

 Oh… that brings up another thing.
 When did you last make a payment on this debt to GEMB?
 I know you said you opened it in 2008, but can you recall the year and month you fell behind.
 I have 2 reasons to ask this:

 - If you were unable to pay in 2008 Cach LLC may be collecting on debt that is past the SOL in your state.

 - How in the world did 6k turn into 17k since you first missed GEMB payments!

 Please post answers to my questions in the comment section below.

-Any reader dealing with a GEMB account, or Cach LLC, are welcome to post in the comments below for feedback.
+Any reader dealing with Cach LLC, is welcome to post in the comments below for feedback.